 DISH LAWSUIT ALERT: Levi & Korsinsky Reminds DISH Network Corporation Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in DISH Network Corporation ("Dish" or the "Company") (NASDAQ: DISH) of a class action securities lawsuit.
+NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in DISH Network Corporation ("Dish" or the "Company") DISH of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Dish investors who were adversely affected by alleged securities fraud between February 22, 2021 and February 27, 2023.
 Follow the link below to get more information and be contacted by a member of our team: